mietek/halcyon-website/pages/tutorial/index.md

 Next steps
 ----------

-You now know how to use Halcyon to install simple Haskell apps and development tools.
+You now know how to use Halcyon to develop Haskell apps.
+You have also developed a simple Haskell web service.

-To learn more…
+Here’s some recommended reading:

+- Read the [Haskell on Heroku tutorial](https://haskellonheroku.com/tutorial/) to learn how to deploy Haskell web apps to Heroku.

+- TODO

 ---

-_**Work in progress.**  For updates, please follow <a href="https://twitter.com/mietek">@mietek</a>._
+_**Work in progress.**  For updates, follow <a href="https://twitter.com/mietek">@mietek</a>._